TITLE 15 GAMBLING AND LIQUOR CONTROL

 (g) a

-citation to technical information, if any, that served as a basis for the
+citation to technical information, if any, that served

-proposed rule, and information on how the full text of the technical
+as a basis for the proposed rule, and information on how the full text of the

-information may be obtained.
-The notice
+technical information may be obtained.

-shall be published in a newspaper of general circulation in the state and the
+The notice shall be published in a newspaper of general circulation in

-commission shall send by electronic mail copies of the notice to all persons
+copies of the notice to all persons who have

-rulemaking hearings.
-The notice must
+hearings.
+The notice must also be

-also be published in the New Mexico register.
+published in the New Mexico register.

 (3) Rules